At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific property management software and tools commonly used in the industry.
-Being able to demonstrate your proficiency in these systems during the interview can set you apart from other candidates.
+Being able to demonstrate your proficiency in these systems during an interview can set you apart from other candidates.

 ✨Tip Number 2